-LOS ANGELES (AP) — Hollywood’s video game performers are heading to the Warner Bros.
-Studios lot Thursday to picket against what they call an unwillingness from top gaming companies to protect voice actors and motion capture workers equally against the unregulated use of artificial intelligence.
+LOS ANGELES (AP) — More than 300 video game performers and Hollywood actors picketed in front of the Warner Bros.
+Studios building on Thursday to protest against what they call an unwillingness from top gaming companies to protect union voice actors and motion capture workers equally against the unregulated use of artificial intelligence.

-The protest marks the first large labor action since game voice actors and performance workers voted to strike last week.
+The protest marks the first large labor action since SAG-AFTRA game workers voted to strike last week.
 The work stoppage came after more than 18 months of negotiations with gaming giants, including divisions of Activision, Warner Bros. and Walt Disney Co., over a new interactive media agreement stalled over protections around the use of AI.
+Warner Bros.
+Games is the publisher behind games including “Hogwarts Legacy” and “Suicide Squad: Kill the Justice League.”

 Union leaders have billed AI as an existential crisis for performers.
 Game voice actors and motion capture artists’ likenesses, they say, could be replicated by AI and used without consent and fair compensation.
 The unregulated use of AI, the union says, poses “an equal or even greater threat” to performers in the video game industry than it does in film and television because the capacity to cheaply and easily create convincing digital replicas of performers’ voices is widely available.